adcosta17/Retrotransposon-insert-detection/insertion_detection/README.md

 - minimap2
 - lastal
 - samtools
+- longshot
+- whatshap

 ## Pipeline Overview

 The pipeline takes in one or more fastq's from one or more samples as input.
 The location of the folder containing the fastq's can be provided in the config.
 These fastq's are mapped to a provided reference genome, with alignments filtered and altered to recover possible missed insertions.
 Candidate insertions are computed, with the insert sequence being aligned to a database on known retrotranpsosn concensus sequences.
 Candidates that map well to a concensus sequence and that are found in an area with high average mapping quality are considered.
-A control sample can be used to filter hits unique to the sample(s) leaving a set of novel inserts.
+A control sample can be used to filter hits unique to the sample(s).
+Reads from the sample can be phased with the assigned haplotypes being used to futher remove mapping artifacts and polymorphic insertions, leaving a set of novel inserts.

 ## Usage